SKIP TO PAGE CONTENT

 Start Watching your Email

 After completing your application, you can begin submitting the documents listed below.
 Start watching your email as well.
-You will receive at least three emails during the application process.
+You will receive at least two emails during the application process.

 • Checklist Email: You will receive an email from enrollment@nemcc.edu that lists the items that need to be completed to be accepted to Northeast.
 This will include things like your High School Transcripts, Tax Documents, Proof of Residency, etc. This will be sent to the email address you provided on your application.
 It is important that this email address is correct.